ArkEcosystemArchive/docs-legacy/docs/guidebook/core/development.md

 [Yarn](https://yarnpkg.com) is the package manager used by Ark Core, it replaces npm from here on out.

-With yarn installed globally, we can proceed to setup the Ark Core repository.
+With yarn installed globally, we can proceed to set up the Ark Core repository.

 Before we install all the JavaScript and TypeScript packages, we need to make sure we are on the develop branch.